Non-Abelian gauge invariance from dynamical decoupling

 In this work we present how to implement non-Abelian lattice gauge theories using techniques from quantum control theory~\cite{DAlessandro2008}, known as dynamical decoupling~\cite{Viola1999}.
 In particular, we propose a periodic protocol, whose net effect is to enforce a local symmetry.
 Subsequently, we demonstrate the dynamical decoupling approach by numerical calculations.
 We conclude by commenting on its applicability to a wide range of platforms, and its generalization to higher spatial dimensions, different gauge groups and formulations of lattice gauge theories~\cite{Horn1981, Mathur2007, Zohar2015b}.

 \emph{Local symmetry from periodic driving. } The key characteristic of lattice gauge theories is the presence of a local symmetry.
 This local symmetry is generated by the set of local operators $G_{a}(\mathbf{x})$, where $a$ enumerates the operators and $\mathbf{x}$ denotes the lattice site.
 Further, the $G_{a}(\mathbf{x})$ commute with the lattice gauge theory Hamiltonian $H_{\text{LGT}}$ for all $\mathbf{x}$ and $a$.
 In artifical quantum systems such local symmetries are typically not present, but can be approximately realized.
 Recent proposals used periodically driven atoms~\cite{Barbiero2019}, atomic mixtures~\cite{Zohar2013b, Kasper2017}, or digital approaches~\cite{Muschik2017,Klco2018} to realize Abelian lattice gauge theories.
-Among these ideas, periodic driving~\cite{Lin2011, Bakr2011, Struck2012, Miyake2013, Jotzu2014} appears promising, because it has been already used for static non-Abelian gauge fields~\cite{Hauke2012, Goldman2014}.
-Is is an immediate question, whether one can implement a quantum simulator of dynamical non-Abelian gauge fields via a periodic drive.
+Among these ideas, periodic driving~\cite{Lin2011, Bakr2011, Struck2012, Miyake2013, Jotzu2014} appears promising, because it has been already used for static non-Abelian gauge fields~\cite{Hauke2012, Goldman2014b}.
+It is an immediate question, whether one can implement a quantum simulator of dynamical non-Abelian gauge fields via a periodic drive. {Related questions have been discussed in~\cite{Stannigel2014} and more recently in~\cite{ Lamm2020, Tran2021,Halimeh2020c, Halimeh2020}.}

-Any physical implementation of a lattice gauge Hamiltonian $H_{\text{LGT}}$ will also experience perturbing contributions $H_{\text{P}}$ that violate gauge invariance~\cite{Halimeh2020, halimeh2020fate}.
+{Experimental realizations of lattice gauge Hamiltonians $H_{\text{LGT}}$ with quantum simulators may experience perturbing contributions $H_{\text{P}}$ that violate gauge invariance~\cite{Halimeh2020, Halimeh2020c, halimeh2020fate}}.
 We propose to add a coherent drive $H_1(t)$ with period $T$ to the static contribution $H_0 = H_{\text{LGT}} + H_{\text{P}}$ to suppress such perturbing terms, see Fig.~\ref{fig:Overview}.
 For a strong, coherent, and periodic drive $H_1(t)$, the time evolution is determined by an effective Hamiltonian

-which is given by the first order of the Magnus expansion \cite{Goldman2014, Bukov2015, Eckardt2017} in the interaction picture with the unitary $U_{1}(t) \equiv \mathcal{T} e^{ -i \int_{0}^{t} d u H_{1}(u) }$ and time ordering operator $\mathcal{T}$.
+which is given by the first order of the Magnus expansion~\cite{Goldman2014, Bukov2015, Eckardt2017} in the interaction picture with the unitary $U_{1}(t) \equiv \mathcal{T} e^{ -i \int_{0}^{t} d u H_{1}(u) }$ and time ordering operator $\mathcal{T}$.
 The question is how to choose the drive $H_1$ to generate a gauge invariant effective Hamiltonian $\bar{H}_0$.
 In the following, we provide an explicit example of a lattice gauge theory and the construction of $H_1$ that enforces a local SU(2) symmetry.